Mark 16

 Comments Mark 16:19-20

 Mark 16:20.
 This verse has a clear meaning.
-The main point is that the disciples went out and preached the Gospel everywhere, confirming the Word by the signs.
-Amen!
+The main point is that the disciples went out and preached the gospel everywhere, confirming the Word “by the signs that followed.”

 Life and Faith Applications.
-1) The resurrection of the Lord Jesus was physical in the flesh, and we must believe the reports of the resurrection of the Lord Jesus as written for us in the Bible.
-2) All Christians should follow the commission of the Lord: “Go you into all the world and preach the gospel to the whole creation.”
+1) The resurrection of the Lord Jesus was physical, in the flesh, and we must believe the reports of the resurrection of the Lord Jesus as written for us in the Bible.
+2) All Christians should follow the commission of the Lord Jesus: “Go you into all the world, and proclaim the gospel to the whole creation.”
 We all can do this by praying for those who are called out to go and supporting them as we can.
 3) As we minister to those that the Lord brings in our path, the Lord’s mercy will be shown if we pray with faith from a sincere heart.
-Amen!